ChloeMorgana/Dissertation-Project/Docs/timelog.md

 ## Week 5

-* 24/10/2022 [6 hours] Researching the encoding step before embedding the text and beginning implementation
+* 24/10/2022 [8 hours] Researching the encoding step before embedding the text and beginning implementation
+* 29/10/2022 [3 hours] Writing a function that tags entities in text and converts into embeddings

+## Week 6